chrisglein/chrisglein.github.io/heist/rules.md

 <mark>You may only commit an <span class="assist">Assist</span> card if your player pawn is at the location of the active job marker.
 You may discard one card to move your pawn to the active player's location.
 You only need to pay this cost after <span class="assist">Assist</span> cards are revealed.
 If you cannot pay this cost (you have no more cards in your hand) then your committed <span class="assist">Assist</span> card is discarded.</mark>

-### 3. DRAW TOKENS
+### 3. DRAW CHIPS
-Draw 2 tokens from the bag and without looking at them place them on the table.
+Draw 2 chips from the bag and without looking at them place them on the table.

-Note that some <span class="obstacle">Obstacle</span> cards may modify how many tokens are drawn from the default of 2.
+Note that some <span class="obstacle">Obstacle</span> cards may modify how many chips are drawn from the default of 2.

-If any tokens had previously been set aside for your next test, they are added now.
+If any chips had previously been set aside for your next test, they are added now.

 ### 4. PLAY TRICKS

 <img class="card" alt="trick card" style="max-width: 150px" src="new-rulebook/trick.png"/> <img class="card" alt="trick card" style="max-width: 150px" src="new-rulebook/trickReward.png"/>

-At this time you (and only you) may play any number of <span class="trick">Trick</span> cards to modify the token results.
-These could involve flipping tokens (to change which modifier value is showing), drawing additional tokens, or any number of effects.
+At this time you (and only you) may play any number of <span class="trick">Trick</span> cards to modify the chip results.
+These could involve flipping chips (to change which modifier value is showing), drawing additional chips, or any number of effects.

 ### 5. RESOLVE

 <img class="card" alt="mandatory obstacle card" style="float: right; max-width: 300px" src="new-rulebook/mandatoryObstacle.png"/>

-Add the revealed modifiers showing on all tokens and committed <span class="assist">Assist</span> cards to your skill score.
+Add the revealed modifiers showing on all chips and committed <span class="assist">Assist</span> cards to your skill score.
 If the sum is less than the target number for that skill you <strong>failed</strong>.
 Otherwise you <strong>succeeded</strong>.

-The drawn tokens remain in front of you until the end of the round.
+The drawn chips remain in front of you until the end of the round.

 #### FAILURE
 - Apply the "failure" effect of the <span class="obstacle">Obstacle</span> (if any).